vfat-io/tycho-indexer/tycho-client/README.md

 This will stream all relevant messages for this particular uniswap v3 pool.

 ##### To filter by TVL:

-If you wish to track all pools with a minimum TVL (denominated in native token), you have 2 options:
+If you wish to track all pools with a minimum TVL (denominated in the chain's native token), you have 2 options:

   1) Set an exact tvl boundary:
 ```bash
 tycho-client --min-tvl 100 --exchange uniswap_v3 --exchange uniswap_v2